How to stay heart healthy — even when you’re down.

 “Focus on eating from all four food groups,” Dr. Goldberg said.
 “Many people say they have to eat on the go, but you can really find healthy items on the salad bar instead of getting a burger, fries and milkshake.”

 “Quitting smoking is a big deal and difficult to break,” Dr. Goldberg said.
+Learn about Life's Simple 7 keys to prevention and how to get heart healthy one step at a time.

 Ultimately, you have to take care of yourself to break the cycle of feeling down.
 That could be doing something structured, like a yoga class or tai chi practice, or something you can do anywhere, such as a few minutes of meditation, listening to music or reading a book.